Is Android the Best Operating System?

 Google’s More Lenient Acceptance Policy Could Bite you in the Butt

-As we already indicated, Google is a lot less strict about the apps that it will accept.
+As we have already indicated, Google is more lenient about the apps it accepts.
 That defines both the good and the bad things.
 It’s good if you want to get your app on the market as quickly and easily as possible.
 How can this bite you in the butt?

 Google doesn’t run copyright checks before accepting an app.
 This means that you could actually duplicate an existing app, knowingly or unknowingly.
 Whether this was a genuine error or a calculated move, you can run afoul of copyright laws.
 You could also find yourself being the one whose app is copied.